 - The genus Pseudomonas once comprised over 100 species but over the period of a decade many of these have been reclassified into different genera.
 The main groups of pseudomonads of medical interest are:

-- Within this genus, there are at least 30 species in the genus but the medically important species are B. cepacia, B. pseudomallei and B. mallei, which are are associated with human and animal infection.
+- Burkholderia spp. - within this genus, there are at least 30 species but the medically important species are B. cepacia, B. pseudomallei and B. mallei, which are are associated with human and animal infection:

 - B. cepacia is an important pathogen of pulmonary infections in people with cystic fibrosis.